tannerwheeler/math5620/preCor.md

 **Description/Purpose:** This function uses to methods to estimate the value of the solutions.
 It starts with the Adams-Bashforth 4th order method that predicts the first three values given an initial value.
 This value is then corrected by the Adams-Moulton 3rd order method.

 **Input:** A function must be defined and implemented to be passed into this method.
 An interval start `x0` and end `x1` must be passed into the function.
-The function also needs an initial value for the solution `y0` and the number of steps taken in the interval `n`.
+The function also needs an initial value for the solution `y0` and the change in step taken in the t values `n`.

 **Output:** This method will return a vector of all the `U1` solutions approximated during the iterations.
 These will be the values of each step of the solution.
 They will be in the order found.